-TRIBE runners Spence and Dave headed for Scotland's snow-covered peaks over Christmas for an epic Pennine Way Ultra.
+TRIBE runners Spence and Dave headed for the Pennine Way over Christmas for an epic Ultra across snow-covered trails.

 On a previous trip to cycle round the Isle of Wight I was alone.
 To be honest it was super boring.
 The activity was fun but the evenings were lonely.
 Luckily, for this trip I had a willing and more than able partner, Dave, an already established member of the TRIBE Community.

 Dave had wanted to run part of the Pennine Way for a while so we already had a rough plan.
 More research meant that we would run approximately 50km from Gargrave (NW of Leeds) to Hawes in the middle of the Yorkshire Dales.

 Route planned, equipment checked and sausage rolls purchased we set off from Kings Cross to Gargrave on the Friday.

 The first leg of our journey was a relatively easy run.
 A later departure than scheduled due to the B&B card machine not working we set off at 08:15.